tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: What is a Technical Account Manager?
 A: A technical account manager is a point of contact who can provide technical support.
 It comes with Enterprise Support.

 - Q: Which AWS support plans provide 24x7 access to customer service?
-A: All plans
+A: All plans.

 - Q: A user has an AWS account with a Business-level AWS Support plan and needs assistance with handling a production service disruption.
 Which action should the user take?
 A: Open a "production system down support case".